With scenic and diverse tracks and trails, the popularity of Wellington Park as a venue for bike riding continues to grow.

 If you are looking for information on the Greater Hobart Mountain Bike Masterplan, then please click here.

 The development and promotion of mountain biking in Wellington Park is guided by the Wellington Park Bike Strategy 2005.
 The 2005 Strategy followed the five year review of the Bike Strategy 2000, itself prepared in accordance with the Wellington Park Management Plan 1997.
-The Bike Strategy was amended in 2012 to incorporate the recommendations of the Greater Hobart Mountain Bike Masterplan and again in 2018 to allow investigation of the feasibility of a new mountain bike track between the Rivulet Track and the Bracken lane Fire Trail.
+The Bike Strategy was amended in 2012 to incorporate the recommendations of the Greater Hobart Mountain Bike Masterplan, in 2018 to include a new mountain bike track between the Rivulet Track and the Bracken lane Fire Trail and again in 2021 to include a mountian bike only, downhill only, track to complement a proposed shared use climbing track between the O'Gradys Falls Fire Trail and Shoobridge Bend.
 The Strategy provides a framework for the sustainable use of the Park for bike riding, and identifies education and awareness materials required.

 For more information on the Wellington Park Bike Strategy contact the Manager.